 What makes Christian forgiveness completely different is the transforming heart change that only Christ can make.
-Forgiveness isn’t ignoring an offense pretending it didn’t happen.
-It’s taking the brokenness in my life to the Savior for His healing life changing touch.
+Forgiveness isn’t ignoring an offense or pretending it didn’t happen.
+It’s taking the brokenness in my life to the Savior for His healing, life-changing touch.
 It’s asking Him to make my heart like His.

 Recently I sat across the table from a couple in their early 40s, listening as they told their story of infidelity.
 It was a crushing experience for both spouses as he felt deep regret and she deep betrayal.
 But living in this mix of emotions I heard a determined choice to forgive and be reconciled.